ucll-scripting/exercises/04-scripting/03-pipes/01-range.py/explanations.md

 Whenever you start a new process (e.g. when you run a Python script or launch a game), it receives three premade streams from the OS, the so-called *standard streams*:

-* STDIN or the standard input stream
+* STDIN or the standard input stream.
-* STDOUT or the standard output stream
+* STDOUT or the standard output stream.
+When you print using `print` (or `System.out.println` in Java), this is the stream where your data goes to.
-* STDERR or the standard error stream
+* STDERR or the standard error stream.

 What these streams correspond to, depends on the context.
 If you start a process from the shell, STDIN is connected to the keyboard